microsoft/PowerToys/README.md

 ### General

  - Fixed crashes on older CPUS by updating .NET to 8.0.4.
 (This was a hotfix for 0.80)

+### Advanced Paste

+ - New utility: Advanced Paste, an AI powered tool to convert your clipboard content into another format.
+Thanks [@craigloewen-msft](https://github.com/craigloewen-msft) for the core functionality and [@niels9001](https://github.com/niels9001) for the UI/UX design!

 ### AlwaysOnTop